fedimint/fedimint/scripts/README.md

 # Shell Scripts
-Here you can find scripts for running and testing Minimint:
+Here you can find scripts for running and testing Fedimint:
 * `build.sh` - Builds the rust executables and sets environment variables
 * `setup-tests.sh` - Starts Bitcoin and 2 LN nodes, opening a channel between the LN nodes
 * `start-fed.sh` - Generates the configs and starts the federation nodes